frederic-perez/AmE-dictionary/data/dictionary.md

 __wend__ _v_ :six: /wɛnd/ (wending) __1__ To direct one’s course.
 To move or travel slowly somewhere. _Syn_ travel _Hikers wend along the marked trails to the top of the mountain, which provides a panoramic view of the area towns._ _Leo wended his way home through the wet streets._ _She had to wend her way through the crowd._ __2__ To proceed on.
 To proceed or go. _Syn_ meander, make one’s way, wind one’s way _The legal battle wends its way through the federal appeals process._
 __werewolf__ _n_ :three::hammer: /WAIR-woolf/ :es: hombre lobo
 __wet a line__
-__wet bar__ _n_ :three::astonished: A small bar, as in the home or a hotel suite, equipped with a sink and running water.
+__wet bar__ _n_ :four::astonished: A small bar, as in the home or a hotel suite, equipped with a sink and running water.
 __wet market__ _n_ A market that sells perishable items (such as fresh meat and produce) and sometimes live animals which are often slaughtered on-site. _This scientist now believes covid started in Wuhan’s wet market._
 __wet suit__ _n_
 __wet__ _v_ (wetted) _A wetted wick._